 Attendees at the Westhampton Beach Festival of the Arts can explore an extraordinary outdoor gallery of original artwork in such mediums as sculpture, jewelry, painting, photography, glass, ceramics, mixed-media, metalwork, fiber art, woodworking, and more.
 Artists with works found in the top private and public art collections in the nation are on hand.

 There's more to the Hamptons than the beach and great restaurants.
 Check out one of the many nature preserves like the Quogue Wildlife Refuge and antique shops not far away.
-Here are two interesting things to do while visiting the Hamptons:
+Here are two exciting things to do while visiting the Hamptons:

 Climb to the top of the oldest lighthouse in New York state for the magnificent view.
 Make sure to bring a camera to capture the magical moments.
 After that long climb to the top, there are plenty of swinging benches to relax and watch the scenery before heading back to your villa in the Hamptons.